 When it comes to feeding our children, few things bring up as much dread as the picky eater.
 If you have ever had to feed picky eaters, you know how hard and frustrating this can be.
 You prepare a healthy meal with all the food groups, place it lovingly on a plate, and present it to your little one with such high hopes.
 Then, you get “the face” – the clamped mouth, the upturned nose, and then the inevitable push away of the plate.
 Your heart sinks and you feel the sting of defeat.

-Over the years, we have heard from many members on this very real challenge, their frustrations, and how they have tried to deal with it.
+Over the years, we have heard from many members about this very real challenge, their frustrations, and how they have tried to deal with it.
 Listed below are five of our favorite tips.
 Read on for some relief!

 5 Steps to Encourage Picky Eaters: